How to Add Line Numbers in MS Word [Step-by-Step Pics]

 Click Continuous

-• To start back at number 1 on each new page, choose “Restart Each Page.”
+• To restart numbering at 1 on each new page, choose “Restart Each Page.”

 Choose Restart Each Page

-• To begin at number 1 again after every section break, select “Restart Each Section.”
+• To begin at 1 after each section break, select “Restart Each Section.”

 Select Restart Each Section

-2. Add Line Numbers to a section or to multiple sections
+2. Add Line Numbers to a Section or Multiple Sections

-To add line numbers to just one section or several sections of your Word document, here’s what you need to do:
+To add line numbers to just one section or several sections of your Word document, follow these steps:

-1. Go to the “Layout” tab and click “Line Numbers.”
+1. Navigate to the “Layout” tab and click on “Line Numbers.”

 Click on Line Numbers